zpc10/bitcoin/README.md

 ### Automated Testing

-Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
+Developers are strongly encouraged to write [unit tests](/doc/unit-tests.md) for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

+There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.
+These tests can be run with: `qa/pull-tester/rpc-tests.py`

-Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
-See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.
+The Travis CI system makes sure that every pull request is built for Windows and Linux, OSX, and that unit and sanity tests are automatically run.

 ### Manual Quality Assurance (QA) Testing

-Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-See https://github.com/bitcoin/QA/ for how to create a test plan.
+Changes should be tested by somebody other than the developer who wrote the code.
+This is especially important for large or high-risk changes.
+It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

 Translations
 ------------